sergey-khvan/phrase-suggestions/README.md

 # phrase-suggestions
-Text Improvement Engine for a task
+Text suggestions from the list of phases

 Uses hugging face models for calculation of the cosine similarity of the sentences/phrases.